Daniel-Jacob/customer-statement-processor/README.md

 Run the gradle command `./gradlew run --args='<inputpath> <outputdirectory> <type>' `.
 Current supported filetypes are XML and CSV.

+### OWASP

-Run the gradle command `./gradlew dependencyCheckAnalyze` to verify if there are any vulnerabilities in the dependencies.
+- Run the gradle command `./gradlew dependencyCheckAnalyze` to verify if there are any vulnerabilities in the dependencies.
+- You can review the dependency report in build/reports locally and under the following link in circleCI: https://app.circleci.com/pipelines/github/daniel-jacob-test-organization/customer-statement-processor/1/workflows/f1644ded-738b-4eb5-867a-3e9e28340af0/jobs/1/artifacts

 ### Technical choices